 Publisher: AK Press

-Preorder now and you'll also receive a custom bookplate autographed by author Robert Evans, while supplies last.
+Preorder now from AK Press or one of the participating indie bookstores and you'll also receive a custom-illustrated bookplate signed by author Robert Evans, while supplies last.
 We'll ship the book and bookplate together when the book is available in early May.

 A chronicle of serendipitous alliances in a dystopia that's right around the corner.